Experienced Divorce Representation in New York

 Since New York is an equitable distribution state, one of the first things to determine in the division of assets discussions is which of the assets will be considered marital property and which assets will be considered non-marital or separate property.
 The statute's definition of marital property is broad: all property acquired during the marriage, regardless of how title is held, which is not separate property.
 The statutory definition of separate property includes property that was acquired before the marriage and property received from a third party by gift or inheritance.
 Only marital property goes into the common "marital pot" to be equitably distributed between the divorcing spouses.

-I am New York divorce non-marital property attorney, experienced with all the issues involved with marital and separate property.
+I am New York divorce non-marital property attorney who is experienced with all the issues involved with marital and separate property.
 I have been providing valuable marital and divorce-related counsel to my clients for more than 35 years, including many high net worth divorces and more than 200 appearances on Court TV.

 Important Non-Marital Property Considerations